intel/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 ### Step 2: Runtime Configuration

 - Open "Command Prompt" (cmd), and enter the extracted folder through `cd /d PATH\TO\EXTRACTED\FOLDER`
-- To use GPU acceleration, several environment variables are required or recommended before running `llama.cpp`.
 - For multi-GPUs user, go to [Tips](#multi-gpus-usage) for how to select specific GPU.

 ### Step 3: Run GGUF models